mgrechanik/image-points-searcher/README.md

 The point is the set of nearby pixels of choosen color.

-For example when you draw a graph on the image, we will find it's vertices.
+For example, when you draw a graph on the image, we will find it's vertices.

 Out of the box we have two strategies to determite our points.